newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/research-insurance-needs-foreign.md

 callToActionLink: ""
 callToActionText: ""
 ---
-It may be time to update your insurance policy to ensure it protects your business assets should you be held liable for an incident in New Jersey.
+It may be time to update your insurance policy.
+Make sure your insurance protects your business assets should you be held liable for an incident in New Jersey.

 - - -